 In signing the Acknowledgement, you – the student – acknowledge that you have been instructed in the concept of patient, client and business confidentiality, and will respect clients’ confidentiality at all times, including during tutorials, lectures and discussions, both professional and private.

-Clinical ID cards are issued to students by the Professional Placement Unit.
+Clinical ID cards are issued to students by the Professional Experience Placement Unit.

 Clinical ID cards are not the same as JCU Student ID cards.
 To obtain a Clinical ID you must have first obtained a JCU Student ID.